 This is meant for certain family members of U.S. citizens and lawful permanent residents.
 Unlike the immediate relative subcategory, family preference green cards have a numerical limitation, and only a specified number can be issued each year.

-Family Second Preference (F2): This is for spouses, minor children, and unmarried sons and daughters (21 years and above) of lawful permanent residents.
-114,200 visas are issued annually and up to 77% of the family-based green cards for the category usually go to the spouses and children.
+- Family Second Preference (F2): This is for spouses, minor children, and unmarried sons and daughters (21 years and above) of lawful permanent residents.
+114,200 visas are issued annually, and up to 77% of the family-based green cards for this category usually go to spouses and children.
 The remainder in the subcategory will be allocated to unmarried sons and daughters.

 Learn how to track your green card step-by-step!